covert-encryption/aehash/README.md

 ## Design Choices

-The final key that would be used on the next round is output directly, rather than e.g. hashing the whole buffer.
-This is done because hashing is much slower than just returning a tag that already is equally well hashed.
-We could easily do another SHA-512 on the key itself without affecting performance, if there is any reason to do so.
-Otherwise any useless complexity is better avoided in crypto.
+The final key that would be used on the next round is hashed for output.
+Using the key rather than hashing the whole buffer is much faster, allowing for one or two more ops in the time that SHA-512 would take.
+Hashing is a bit moot because the key already depends on all bytes of ciphertext produced on the final round.
+If only some bytes of the ciphertext were used, and not the tag, an attacker could encrypt only those bytes, skipping most of the final iteration.

+SHA-512 of all inputs and the output provides additional security with negligible computational cost or added complexity of implementation.
+In particular, the output hashing avoids revealing the intermediate rounds' encryption keys to an attacker who can manipulate the ops paramater and obtain the hashes created for a particular but unknown pair of (password, salt).

 The reuse of a nonce over all rounds may concern some.
 However, there is no conceivable reason why the key would ever be the same in any successive rounds, thus no changes in nonce are needed.
-Another related concern is that both the key and and the nonce may be identical of an implementation hashes the same password with the same nonce (or uses no nonce).
-This obviously produces the exact same process as before, and the same hash output, as is expected.
+Another related concern is that both the key and and the nonce may be identical when the same password is hashed again with the same nonce.
+This obviously produces the exact same process each time, and the same hash output, as is expected.
 In a normal setting the security of AEAD ciphers is completely destroyed if (key, nonce) are both reused.
-However, this is only a problem when the attacker has access to the ciphertext, which is not possible here, given that the internal buffer is never revealed.
+However, this is only a problem when the adversary has access to the ciphertext, which is not possible here, given that the internal buffer and keys are never revealed.

 Please file an issue if you think that anything of the above is wrong, or if you find any other problem with this algorithm.